Robert Fico: Criminal charges

-In April 2022, the National Criminal Agency (NAKA) launched "Operation Súmrak" (Twilight), charging opposition leader and former prime minister Robert Fico.
+In April 2022, the National Criminal Agency (NAKA) launched "Operation Súmrak (Twilight)", charging opposition leader and former prime minister Robert Fico.

-The charges leveled against Fico and his former Interior Minister, Robert Kaliňák, were severe, alleging they had established and led an criminal group while in power, in addition to abuse of authority and improperly handling confidential tax information.
+The charges leveled against Fico and his former Interior Minister, Robert Kaliňák, were severe, alleging they had established and led a criminal group while in power, in addition to abuse of authority and improperly handling confidential tax information.
 Fico said the charges were a "political vendetta" and an act of "fascism".

 As a sitting Member of Parliament, Fico was protected by constitutional immunity from detention, necessitating a formal police request to the National Council to waive this privilege.
-Despite the government's anti-corruption mandate, the parliament's vote in May 2022 failed to gather the requisite 76 votes (a constitutional majority) to waive Fico's parliamentary immunity.
+Despite the government's anti-corruption mandate, the parliament's vote in May 2022 failed to gather the requisite 76 votes to waive Fico's parliamentary immunity.
 Kaliňák, who did not enjoy MP privileges, had already been taken into custody.
-On May 13, 2022, the Supreme Court of the Slovak Republic ruled to release Kaliňák from pre-trial custody.
+On 13 May 2022, the Supreme Court of the Slovak Republic ruled to release Kaliňák from pre-trial custody.

 The charges against both Fico and Kaliňák were nullified in November 2022 by the General Prosecutor's Office under Article 363 of the Criminal Procedure Code, citing various procedural and legal errors in the original investigation.